Minocrisy/minocrisy-ai-tools/app/tools/hype_remover/README.md

 - **OpenAI API Error**: Check that your API key is valid and that you have sufficient credits in your account
 - **xAI API Error**: Ensure your API key is correct and that you're using the correct API endpoint
+- **Gemini API Error**: Verify your API key is valid and that you have the necessary permissions
 - **Model Availability**: If using xAI, ensure you're using an available model (e.g., grok-2-1212 instead of grok-3)
 - **Response Format Error**: Some OpenAI models don't support the JSON response format.
 The tool automatically handles this, but you may need to use a different model if you encounter errors.